PathItem

 Smooths the path item without changing the amount of segments in the path or moving the segments’ locations, by smoothing and adjusting the angle and length of the segments’ handles based on the position and distance of neighboring segments.

 Smoothing works both for open paths and closed paths, and can be applied to the full path, as well as a sub-range of it.
-If a range is defined using the
+If a range is defined using the options.from

 properties, only the curve handles inside that range are touched.
 If one or both limits of the range are specified in negative indices, the indices are wrapped around the end of the curve.
-That way, a smoothing range in a close path can even wrap around the connection between the last and the first segment.Four different smoothing methods are available:
+That way, a smoothing range in a close path can even wrap around the connection between the last and the first segment.

 'continuous'

-smooths the path item by adjusting its curve handles so that the first and second derivatives of all involved curves are continuous across their boundaries.This method tends to result in the smoothest results, but does not allow for further parametrization of the handles.
+smooths the path item by adjusting its curve handles so that the first and second derivatives of all involved curves are continuous across their boundaries.

 'asymmetric'

-is based on the same principle as'continuous'
+is based on the same principle as 'continuous'

 but uses different factors so that the result is asymmetric.
 This used to the only method available until v0.10.0, and is currently still the default when no method is specified, for reasons of backward compatibility.
-It will eventually be removed.'catmull-rom'
+It will eventually be removed.

-uses the Catmull-Rom spline to smooth the segment.The optionally passed factor controls the knot parametrization of the algorithm:
+uses the Catmull-Rom spline to smooth the segment.

 0.0

-: the standard, uniform Catmull-Rom spline0.5
+: the standard, uniform Catmull-Rom spline

 : the chordal Catmull-Rom spline